Sabine0703/GardenShop/README.md

 5. Pay for products (just emulation of payment without real billing)

 Depending on chosen action user are guided through different actions and possibilities, to do not get stuck at some point.

+Note: To tun the application you need to download project files and create empty "gardenshop" database.
+Then update a credentials in "connectToDatabase()" function with yours.